SebastianBitBlocker/quickSort/README.md

 ![Sorted](./images/sorted.png)

 The random array is then sorted, an animation for the algorithm is shown.
+For the sake of animation, the sort algorithm has a delay between steps.